VA Loan Down Payment Requirements

 VA loans are attractive because they usually don’t require any down payment.
 This is an important benefit for home buyers who are short on cash.
 A down payment of 10% on a home costing $240,000 comes out to $24,000.
 That’s a lot of money for buyers to scrape together.
-If you are taking out a VA loan, though, you aren’t required to come up with any down payment.

 Be aware, though, that you can make a down payment with a VA loan if you’d like.
 By doing so, you can lower your VA funding fee, a one-time payment that applicants make when taking out a VA loan.
 This fee varies depending on the size of your down payment – it will be higher if you don’t put any money down – and whether you are taking out a VA loan for a first or subsequent time.

-Why VA Loans Don’t Require A Down Payment
+Why VA Loans Require No Down Payment

-There’s a reason why VA loans don’t require down payments: The federal government insures a portion of every VA loan that private lenders close.
+There’s a reason why VA loans don’t require down payments.
+The federal government insures a portion of every VA loan that private lenders close.
 If you don’t make your payments, the government pays your lender back for at least a portion of its loss.

 This is a type of safety net that offers the lenders who originate VA loans financial protection.
 With a conventional mortgage loan, one not insured by a government agency, this safety net disappears.

 That’s why lenders typically require that borrowers come up with a down payment when they apply for conventional loans.
-If they walk away from their payments, borrowers have at least paid their lenders the money they had to put up as a down payment.

 Why Should You Make A Down Payment For Your VA Loan When It Isn’t Required?